 State and Local Individual Income Tax Collections Per Capita

-The below map shows combined state and local individual income tax collections per capita for each state in FY 2015.
-Forty-one states and the District of Columbia levy broad-based taxes on wage income and investment income, while two states – New Hampshire and Tennessee – tax investment income but not wage income.
-Tennessee’s tax on investment income – known as the “Hall tax” – is in the process of being phased out and will be fully repealed by 2021.
-Seven states do not levy an individual income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+The following map shows combined state and local individual income tax collections per capita for each state in fiscal year 2018.
+As of that year, 41 states and the District of Columbia levied broad-based taxes on wage income and investment income, while two states—New Hampshire and Tennessee—taxed investment income but not wage income.
+Tennessee’s tax on investment income—known as the “Hall tax”—was fully repealed as of January 2021.
+In all, eight states forgo an individual income tax: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 On average, state and local governments collected $1,303 per capita in individual income taxes, but collections varied widely from state to state.
 This was a function of both rate structures and income distributions, with higher-income states generating significantly more revenue per capita whether they had a high graduated rate system, like California, or a modest flat-rate income tax, like Massachusetts.

 New York ($3,407), the District of Columbia ($2,946), Connecticut ($2,725), Maryland ($2,470), California ($2,411), and Massachusetts ($2,365) came in with the top collections per capita.
 Tennessee ($36) and New Hampshire ($78) taxed investment income but not wage income, making them the states with the lowest individual income tax collections per capita.
 Of the states that tax wage income, the lowest collections per capita in fiscal year 2018 were in North Dakota ($485), New Mexico ($599), Mississippi ($622), Arizona ($635), and Louisiana ($697).